GobySoft/goby3/src/doc/markdown/doc240_middleware-io.md

 Each one of these classes is a goby::middleware::SimpleThread that can be easily launched and joined using goby::middleware::MultiThreadApplication.

-Each publishes and subscribes the goby::middleware::protobuf::IOData message, which is a thin wrapper around a set of bytes.
+Each publishes and subscribes to the `goby::middleware::protobuf::IOData` message, which is a thin wrapper around a set of bytes.

 The groups used to publish incoming data and subscribe to outgoing data, as well as the layer on which to do so, are passed as template parameters.

 ## Serial I/O

-Serial (RS-232, RS-485, RS-422) devices are still very common on marine systems.
+Serial (RS-232, RS-485, RS-422) devices remain common in marine systems.
 The goby::middleware::io::SerialThread provides the majority of the functionality for reading and writing to these ports (based on Boost ASIO).
 The only method that must be implemented is async_read(), as each protocol (ASCII or binary) has its own (often ad-hoc) delimiter or framing rules.

 All the serial implementations in Goby are currently point-to-point.